Hedo21/Hedo21/README.md

 ### Helo World 👋

-Hi, my call me Pandu.
+Hi, call me Pandu.
 I'm from Indonesia and i'm currently studying at the State Islamic University of Maulana Malik Ibrahim Malang.
 My skills are web developer and several programming languages.
 In addition, I also have skills in photo editing using Adobe Photoshop and Adobe Illustrator.
 Then for sound editing with Adobe Audition.
 My work experience as a singer at the Jong Java cafe.
 Probolinggo, Computer service, and Designer at benhill.
 Have participated in several campus organizations and participated in carrying out their duties well.

 <p></p>